chips-blockchain/docker/README.md

     Depending on which part of the game you want to run see [the repo instructions](https://github.com/chips-blockchain/bet#configuring-the-table)

-    If you simply want to play, you need to run the player node and specify the `DCV` IP, the dealer who runs the table you want to join.
+    If you want to play, you need to run the player node.
+The player node will automatically connect to an available dealer.

-        cd

-        cd bet/privatebet
+        cd ~/bet/privatebet

         ./bet player

+    If you want to host the game, you need to run the dealer node.

+        cd ~/bet/privatebet

+        ./bet dcv <dcv-ip>

     If you have not allowed for the ln to sync the script will tell you that it is behind ln by a number of blocks.
 You can either leave the script running until it syncs or come back later when ln has synched and run it again.